 1. Always Maintain A Positive Stance:

-The reason this is a favourite question of interviewers, is because any sort of work environment will consist of teamwork.
+The reason this is a favorite question of interviewers is that any sort of work environment will consist of teamwork.
 Your ability to communicate, adapt, cooperate and work in harmony with the rest of your team players will help shape the rest of your work life in the firm.

 While it might be a fact that some people prefer to work alone, and might also be more productive when working solo, you must learn to also work as a team.
 If you are unable to work as a team, you must reconsider applying for a job where it is essential to be a team player.

 Keep An Incident Ready Which Proves Your Abilities As A Good Team player

 The next question you will be faced with is to name an incident which proves your skills as a good team player.